Chiropractic EHR Software Selection Checklist

 2. Chiropractic-specific Customizable Workflows and Templates

-Another key feature to consider when selecting Chiropractic Software is the ability to automatically include treatment data into RAND outcomes assessments; this has the potential to dramatically streamline documentation.
+Another key feature to consider when selecting Chiropractic EHR is the ability to automatically include treatment data into RAND outcomes assessments; this has the potential to dramatically streamline documentation.

 Additionally, practices can make use of features such as e-Signature and the online patient portal to further enhance convenience and customization.